-Gdansk train and bus station Train and bus are the most common way of travelling through Poland.
-Both the railway and bus station in Gdansk are conveniently located close to the city centre, which makes it the easiest way to come to and to leave Gdansk.
-Gdansk train station Gdansk …
+Both the train and bus station in Gdansk are conveniently located close to the city centre, which makes it the easiest way to come to and to leave Gdansk

 Mevo – public bike system in Gdansk was launched in March 2019 and is still supposed to develop.
 So far there are only 30% of the bikes available and the system is suffering from initial setbacks, but once put in its full operating capacity, it is going to be a great complement to the public transport in Gdansk.

 Krakow has only one airport – Balice John Paul the Second Airport.
 It is located about 10 kilometres west of the city centre and is very well-connected by public transport.
 You can get from Krakow Airport to city centre in 20 minutes by train for about 2 EUR!
 Other Krakow airport to city centre transportation options are more expensive and less convenient.

 Krakow is one of the most polluted city in Poland, that’s why efficient public transport is crucial for keeping the level of pollution down.
 Public transport in Krakow consists of over 20 trams, over 60 urban buses and almost 70 suburban buses.